pojntfx/hydrapp/README.md

 # multi-browser-electron

-A repo for experiments around a Lorca/Electron-like framework with the choice of multiple browsers (Chromium, Firefox, GNOME Web) and mobile support.
+A repo for experiments around a Lorca/Electron-like framework ("Hydrapp") with the choice of multiple browsers (Chromium, Firefox, GNOME Web) and mobile support.

 ## Overview